Big backers of public schools in Texas? Rural Republicans.

 “If you add the accountability, I’m all for it,” says Dr. Enos, the Cushing ISD superintendent.
 “Money collected from taxpayers shouldn’t be given to private entities where there’s no accountability.”

-Private educators generally aren’t subject to the same standards that public schools are – and the current bill doesn’t require them to release test results or account for how they spent taxpayers’ money, according to the Texas Tribune.
+Private educators generally aren’t subject to the same standards that public schools are – and the current bill doesn’t require them to release test results or account for how they spent taxpayers’ money, according to The Texas Tribune.
 Private schools and home-schools can pick and choose their students, enjoy less oversight in terms of curriculum and student progress, and discriminate against current or prospective students in ways that public schools can’t.

 Parent Kathy Covey has the same concern – but from a different angle.